BigBigDoudou/bigbigdoudou/README.md

 ### Hi there 👋

-I'm BigBigDoudou, also known as BigDoudou or BigBigBigDoudou.
+I am BigBigDoudou, also known as BigDoudou or BigBigBigDoudou.

-I'm fullstack developer with a predilection to backend.
-I love `Ruby` and `Javascript` and I'm currently learning `Go`.
+I am a fullstack developer with a predilection for backend.
+I love `Ruby on Rails` and `React` and I'm currently learning `Go`.